connor-lowey/CAVES/README.md

 L2 names will combine the L1 category used for comparison against the database epitopes, along with the L2 category produced as a result.
 * Ex. **L1E_L2E** will contain epitopes that found an exact match between sequence A and B in L1, and then found an exact match with a database epitope in L2

-For details on matching criteria, please refer to our publication and the associated supplementary materials: Publication pending
+For details on matching criteria, please refer to our publication and the associated supplementary materials: https://www.mdpi.com/1999-4915/14/6/1152

 # Legal
 Copyright 2021 Connor Lowey